JaeLee18/JaeLee18_old.github.io/aboutme.md

 ### my history
  Until 2020 July, I am a solider who works in U.S. Eighth Army as a memebr of Korea Augmentation to the U.S. Army.
  ![About Me](/img/me.PNG)
+ [This picture was taken at the Republic of Korea Army Start-up Competition.
+I won the 2nd place]